wp-plugins/page-slideshow/readme.txt

 1. Screenshot of the main features of Page Slideshow.
 You may add images, apply text and arrange slides as desired.

 == Changelog ==

+= 0.4.2 =

+- added translation / translation files (thanks to MaxByer for the review)

 = 0.4.1 =